cysouw/diathesis/text/c07_reflexive.md

 c. ^* Er äußert sich und sein Bedauern über den Fall.
 :::

 The term ~~autocausative~~ is used by Geniušiené [-@geniusiene1987: 183--184, 198--200; see also @wiemer2007: 464] to describe this particular usage of a reflexive pronoun.
 Haspelmath [-@haspelmath1987: 27--28] calls it ~~endoreflexive~~.
-I prefer the term endoreflexive as it mnemonically includes the term 'reflexive'.
+I prefer the term endoreflexive as it mnemonically includes the term "reflexive".
 Cross-linguistically, endoreflexives are typically found with verbs that describe an action that is performed with the body, like *verstecken* 'to hide' [@next].
 However, for the German verb *verstecken* it remains an open question whether these constructions are really different from self-inflicted reflexive constructions.
 Specifically, the coordination seems to be perfectly possible [@next c-e].

 ::: ex
 a.
 Er versteckt das Geschenk.